pierre-rouleau/pel/README.rst

-pel-use-auto-complete          Activate and enable use of the `auto-complete package`_
+pel-use-auto-complete          Activate and enable use of the `auto-complete package`_       Yes, from MELPA
                                which provides auto-completion while typing.

                                - This package is not distributed with Emacs.